IoT-PTv/IoTPT-Core-Board/README.md

-# Name of the board "FicusIoT"
+# Name of the board "IoTPT Core-Board"

 # OpenSource-Hardware-Lab
 ### Description : Upcoming Plan for Learners